 A focus on Diversity, Equity & Inclusion

-Over the past months and weeks, we as a nation have stood at the crossroads of emotion and action as we witnessed the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless other unarmed African-Americans.
+Over the past months, we as a nation have stood at the crossroads of emotion and action as we witnessed the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless other unarmed African-Americans.
 An outcry for justice followed as people protested from coast to coast in America and throughout the world.

 Communities In Schools of North Carolina and its statewide affiliates have offered hope, empowerment and the opportunity for all children to thrive for more than 30 years.
 The senseless killing of African-Americans breaks our hearts and bolsters our resolve to practice anti-racism in all that we do and in all that Communities In Schools does for each student who has affiliation with our programs.